Our Mission

 Executive Director

-Anna is the Executive Director for Ventura County Farm to School, with grant writing, program management, and policy analysis experience in the public, private, and nonprofit sectors.
+Anna brings grant writing, program management, and policy analysis experience in the public, private, and nonprofit sectors.
 She has been working with local Farm to School programs since 2015 and founded the OUHSD Farm to School Program.
 She earned a Masters in Public Policy with an emphasis in Health Policy from the University of Southern California and a Bachelor’s degree in Political Science and Global Studies from the University of California, Santa Barbara.
 Anna holds two teaching credentials in Health Sciences and Agriculture.
 She is a certified Garden Educator from the Life Lab at UC Santa Cruz and has a Certification in Environmental Education from California's Association for Outdoor and Environmental Education.
 She manages her family's small citrus orchard and is a 6th generation member of the Oxnard and Camarillo community.